 - They can decide to send it back to the local Standards Committee for adjudication

 - They can send it to the adjudication panel for England

 The way you express yourselves in public reflect on the Council.
 Whatever your role, always be professional when dealing with the public and partner organisations.
 Normally the Chairman or the Clerk speaks for the Council.
-It is unwise to express your personal opinion; you keep to the facts and express the views of the Council as a corporate body.

 Active Councillors will make sure that their electors know who they are and how they can be contacted.
 Members can become known by attendance at meetings.

 If members of the public make mistakes about the role of the Council, it is good practice, good manners and good public relations to help them by pointing them in the right direction.

 The Council will establish procedures by which service users and the public can register complaints.
 The complaint must be dealt with quickly and positively, but is always considered appropriate to get the circumstances of the complaint in writing – directed to the Council via the Clerk.

 The modern Council raises its profile by using information and communications technology.
 It considers a website to provide information about the Council ways of contacting the council and links to other organisations (a newsletter is published on a quarterly basis).

 - The Council recognises and accepts that it is responsible for the health safety and welfare of its staff and other persons, including members of the general public who may visit its premises or be affected by its activities.
 The Council also recognises its duties to take all reasonable steps to promote and maintain safe and healthy working conditions and to ensure, so far as is reasonably practicable, that its statutory obligations are met at all times.